New Hampshire used to be a popular state for non-accounting major, because it only required 12 credit hours of accounting.

 - 1 year with masters degree in business administration, accounting, finance or taxation

-- Part-time work is fine but applicant must accumulate 2,080 hours each year with 1,500 hours in accounting & audit skills (so essentially it is very much like full time)
+- Part-time work is fine but applicant must accumulate 2,080 hours each year with 1,500 hours in accounting & audit skills (essentially it is very much like full time)

 - Only experience gained within six years immediately preceding the date application is received is acceptable for two year requirement and five years for one year requirement.